GitHub example from hands-on session

 About the workshop

-Science is becoming more and more digital, and computational analysis is playing a more central role in research.
-Scientists, journals and funding organizations demand that published research should include associated data and code.
-Sharing open source data in this way is becoming the norm among researchers, but it is not always clear why this is important or how to do this easily and in the best possible way.
-How can I conduct computational reproducibility to lend more authenticity and credibility to my research?
+Computational analysis plays a central role in scientific research.
+Scientists, journals and funding organizations increasingly ask that published research include associated data and code.
+Sharing this information is becoming the norm among researchers, but it is not always clear why this is important or how to do so.
+How can researchers conduct computationally reproducible work simply and effectively?

-This session will be divided into two parts, a talk and a workshop.
-The first part will talk about different levels of reproducibility and suggest simple steps that any researcher can follow to achieve best practices in computational reproducibility and reuse.
-In the second part, a hands-on workshop will be given to practice reproducibility.
-An example code from a published article will be demonstrated using the Code Ocean platform.
+The session will address these topics, and will be divided into two parts, a talk and a workshop.
+The talk, given by Professor Stodden, will discuss the replication crisis, different levels of reproducibility, and will suggest practical steps for achieving reusability and computational reproducibility.
+The workshop, conducted by Code Ocean staff in collaboration with Professor Stodden, will give participants the tools they need to publish their code online.
+This will involve examples from the Code Ocean website and also code and data authored by workshop participants.
 By the end of this workshop, participants will be able to publish their code online.
-Personal assistance and advice will be given for anyone who is interested.
+Personal assistance and advice will be available to anyone who is interested.
 Please bring a laptop if you would like to participate in the workshop.